jprusakiewicz/text-vectoriser-cli/readme.md

 ## Features

 - **train**: train a text vectorizer using different types (`CountVectorizer`, `HashingVectorizer`, `TfidfVectorizer`).
-- **pick-best**: Find the best matching document from a set of documents given a query.
+- **pick-best**: Find the best matching document from a document or set of documents given a query.
 - Supports distance metrics such as (`cosine`, `Euclidean`, and `Manhattan`) distances.

 ## Installation